There is a long-standing debate among predator fishing anglers from all over the world. Are live baits better than dead baits?

 It is completely the same as with live baits – but with one important difference!

 Also, you can use squid for catfish.
-Sounds crazy, but squid is one of the best catfish baits out there.
+It sounds crazy, but squid is one of the best catfish baits out there.
 It smells awful, can endure long casts without a problem, and nothing will eat it except catfish!

 Pike and other predatory fish have tougher mouths, making them harder to penetrate.
 Pike attacks the bait from various directions, so the three-pronged hooks have a greater opportunity to latch into the fish’s mouth.

-However, in many locations treble hooks are banned.
-Always, check your local rules before using.
-If treble hooks are unable to be used, then use a standard inline hook instead.
+However, in many locations, treble hooks are banned.
+Always check your local rules before using.
+If treble hooks cannot be used, use a standard inline hook instead.
 These can be paired up on a leader if using a large bait.

 Where Are The Best Places To Buy Dead Baits?